 Dawes Trust PhD Bursary

 Educational Research PhD Scholarship

-The studentship includes full fees and a stipend of £13726 per year over a 3 year period (full-time) or £6863 per year over a 5 year period (part-time).
+The studentship includes full fees and a stipend in line with the agreed RCUK rates (currently £6863 per year for a part-time student).
 Progression to submission of thesis will be subject to satisfactory annual progress.

 In the first instance, potential candidates should prepare an outline proposal addressing the following key questions: